Constitutional history of Canada: Royal proclamation (1763)

 When James Murray was commissioned as captain general and governor in chief of the Province of Quebec, a four-year military rule ended, and the civil administration of the colony began.
 Judging the circumstances to be inappropriate to the establishment of British institutions in the colony, Murray was of the opinion that it would be more practical to keep the current civil institutions.
 He believed that, over time, the Canadians would recognize the superiority of British civilization and willingly adopt its language, its religion, and its customs.
 He officially recommended to retain French civil law and to dispense the Canadians from taking the Oath of Supremacy.
 Nevertheless, Murray followed his instructions and British institutions began to be established.
-On September 17, 1764, the Courts of the King's Bench and Common Pleas were constituted.
+On September 17, 1764, the courts of the King's Bench and Common Pleas were constituted.

 Tensions quickly developed between the British merchants or old subjects, newly established in the colony, and Governor Murray.
 They were very dissatisfied with the state of the country and demanded that British institutions be created immediately.
 They demanded that common law be enforced to protect their business interests and that a house of assembly be created for English-speaking Protestants alone.
 Murray did not think very highly of these tradesmen.
 In a letter to the British Lords of Trade, he referred to them as "licentious fanatics" who would not be satisfied but by "the expulsion of the Canadians".

 The conciliatory approach of Murray in dealing with the demands of the Canadians was not well received by the merchants.
 In May 1764, they petitioned the king for Murray's removal, accusing him of betraying the interests of Great Britain by his defence of the Canadian people's interests.
 The merchants succeeded in having him recalled to London.
 He was vindicated, but did not return to the Province of Quebec.
-In 1768, he was replaced by Sir Guy Carleton, who would contribute to the drafting of the 1774 Quebec Act.
+In 1768, he was replaced by Sir Guy Carleton, who would contribute to the drafting of the Quebec Act 1774.